The Stamina 1350 Recumbent Bike is an affordable recumbent exercise bike.

 Stamina 1350 Recumbent Bike Consumer Ratings

-It has good rating from customers with 79% rating it a 4 or 5.
+It has good rating from customers.
 So the majority of people are pleased with the bike.

 Although some people have had trouble with the monitor not working or problems with the resistance, and a few have received a defective bike.
 In some cases people seemed to have problems with getting help from Stamina but that is not shared by everyone as some customers note in their reviews how good they were at responding.

 A number of people mention how difficult it is to attach the tension cable to the tension knob during assembly – this is something common with Stamina bikes – it does need a little care to be taken.

 Most reviews talk about the quiet stable low impact exercise they get which helps them with their fitness goals.
 It is an exercise bike that they actually use with one reviewer buying 4 or them – one for each of their family.

 The bike is reasonably priced when compared with other similar recumbent exercise bikes that offer the same types of features (other than it doesn’t come with hand pulse sensors for monitoring heart rate – see console for why this may not be a big deal).

 I checked at Amazon and it can qualify for free shipping

 If you don’t want any bells and whistles then this is a good recumbent exercise bike for those wanting light to moderate workouts.

 It makes it a good choice for beginners and people recovering from surgery or injury (as advised by their doctors).